ekzhang/dispict/README.md

 1. Run the Jupyter notebooks `notebooks/load_data.ipynb` and `notebooks/data_cleaning.ipynb` to download data from the Harvard Art Museums.
 This will produce two files named `data/artmuseums[-clean].json`.
-2. Run `python main.py embed-images` to spawn a parallel Modal job that downloads and embeds all images in the dataset using [CLIP](https://openai.com/blog/clip/), saving the results to `data/embeddings.hdf5`.
+2. Run `SKIP_WEB=1 modal run main.py` to spawn a parallel Modal job that downloads and embeds all images in the dataset using [CLIP](https://openai.com/blog/clip/), saving the results to `data/embeddings.hdf5`.
-3. Run `modal app deploy main.py` to create your webhook, which then gives you a public URL such as `https://ekzhang-dispict-suggestions.modal.run`.
+3. Run `modal deploy main.py` to create the web endpoint, which then gives you a public URL such as `https://ekzhang-dispict-suggestions.modal.run`.

 You can start sending requests to the URL to get recommendations.
 For example,